Student Support

 Please provide a copy of the acceptance letter from the new school to your ISS advisor and request that they transfer your I-20 to the new school.

-If you would like to add a dependent spouse or child to your I-20, please provide a new financial certification showing sufficient funds for yourself plus your spouse and/or children.
+If you would like to add a dependent spouse or child to your I-20, please provide a new financial certification showing sufficient funds (as outlined on the Statement of Financial Support form) for yourself plus your spouse and/or children.
 We will issue F-2 I-20s for each dependent, which will enable them to apply for F-2 visas.

 You have a 60-day grace period after your program end date.
 Your program end date is the final day of classes when you have completed all requirements for the program.
 During the 60-day grace period, you can prepare to depart the U.S., travel within the U.S., or transfer your I-20 to another school.
-On day 61, your immigration record auto-completes, and you no longer hold legal presence in the U.S.
+On day 61, your immigration record auto-completes, and you no longer have a legal visa status in the U.S.

 Please note that if you travel outside of the U.S. during the 60 days, you cannot re-enter in F-1 visa status.
 If you leave the U.S. at any point during the 60-day grace period, you forfeit the remainder of the 60 days.
-If you travel out of the U.S. during the 60 days and need to re-enter the U.S., you’ll have to do so with a B2 tourist visa if you have one in your passport, or a visa waiver if you are from an ESTA country.
+If you travel out of the U.S. during the 60 days and need to re-enter the U.S., you’ll have to do so with a B2 tourist visa if you have one in your passport, or an ESTA waiver if your country of citizenship is eligible.

 Federal visa regulations state that F-1 students can only enroll in one online course counting toward their full-time enrollment every quarter.
-There is no flexibility in this regulation.
+Additional online course registration is permitted, but only one course can count toward the 12 units full-time minimum.

 You have the ability to work on the UCLA campus while an F-1 student at UCLA Extension.
 However, student jobs at UCLA are highly impacted and competitive.
-There is no guarantee you will find a campus job.
+It is not guaranteed that you will find an on-campus job.

 To do an internship, you must first consult with your certificate program advisor.
-If the internship is a required part of your certificate curriculum and is approved, prior to registering for the internship class and engaging in any employment activity, you will need to contact your ISS advisor to be granted Curricular Practical Training (CPT) authorization.
+If the internship is a required part of your certificate curriculum and is approved, prior to registering for the internship class and engaging in any employment activity, you will need to contact your ISS advisor to obtain Curricular Practical Training (CPT) authorization prior to engaging in any employment.
 Please visit the CPT/OPT information page for more details on internships and work authorizations.

 Contact International Student Services